lesgourg/Euclid_KP_nu/input/input_4_cast/readme.md

-Go to the input_4_cast directory to run the code, and check that you have correctly checked out the branch wp3, not the main branch
+Go to the input_4_cast directory to run the code, and check that you have correctly checked out to the branch wp3, not the main branch

     cd ../input_4_cast
     git status